Walton Bridge Replacement, United Kingdom

 Walton Bridge crosses England's River Thames, connecting Shepperton and Walton.
 The road across the bridge is part of the A244, which links Feltham, Sunbury, Hersham, Esher, Shepperton, Oxshott, Walton and Leatherhead.

-Construction of the sixth bridge began in January 2011; it is expected to open in 2013, and will replace the fourth and fifth Walton Bridges.
+Construction of the new sixth bridge began in January 2011 and was completed in July 2013.
+It replaced the fourth and fifth Walton Bridges.

 Purpose of the Walton Bridge